 “Each time a smoker tries to quit, they learn valuable things about their smoking habit and what works and doesn’t work for quitting,” Dr. Graham said.
 “The key is to take a step back, reflect on what you learned during this time trying to quit, and incorporate that into a plan for the next time.”

-Above all, quitting smoking is the single most important step that smokers can take to improve their health.
+Above all, quitting is the single most important step that cigarette smokers can take to improve their health.

 “It is never too late to quit – quitting smoking has health benefits at any age,” Babb said.
 “These benefits begin immediately and grow over time.
 By quitting smoking, you also protect your family members from secondhand smoke, reduce the chances that your children will become smokers, and save money.”